 Explore the Chicago Riverwalk

 Now that you’ve eaten your fill and feel a bit rested after the cruise, why not get your exercise in by heading to Millennium Park?
 This park is the quintessential spot for any Chicago visit: it has The Bean, The Crown Fountain, The Lurie Garden, The Jay Pritzker Pavilion, and Maggie Daley Park.
-You can try rock climbing, ice skating, or rollerblading, depending on the season.
+Depending on the season, you can try rock climbing, ice skating, or rollerblading.

 No Chicago itinerary is complete without a museum visit!
-You can either check out The Art Institute of Chicago right next to the Millennium Park, or head a bit further south to the Museum Campus to any of the three major museum’s in this area.
+You can either check out The Art Institute of Chicago right next to Millennium Park or head a bit further south to the Museum Campus to any of the three major museums in this area.
 Plan to spend a couple of hours here–these museums have astounding collections that deserve to be seen.

 Head west to Fulton Market to enjoy your final meal of the day.
 This district is colorful, lively, and trendy–you’ll have a hard time picking which restaurant to choose!
-Our recommendation: Monteverde.
-It is woman-owned and combines Italian tradition with modern flair.
-What’s better than fresh pasta?
+There are plenty of diverse restaurants to choose from from women-owned establishments to the hottest rooftop hot spots in the city.

 Bar Hop in the West Loop